 Before you receive a ranibizumab injection, your doctor will clean your eye to prevent infection and numb your eye to reduce discomfort during the injection.
 You may feel pressure in your eye when the medication is injected.
 After your injection, your doctor will need to examine your eyes before you leave the office.

-Ranibizumab controls wet AMD, but does not cure it.
+Ranibizumab controls certain eye conditions, but does not cure them.
 Your doctor will watch you carefully to see how well ranibizumab works for you.
 Talk to your doctor about how long you should continue treatment with ranibizumab.

 Are there OTHER USES for this medicine?